PolarisArm/POLARIS-RC-SPY-CAR-TRANSMITTER/README.md

   radio.setDataRate(RF24_250KBPS); // Data sending speed
-  radio.setPALevel(RF24_PA_MAX);  // Setting Rf power to max as it will communicate in long distance. radio.openWritingPipe(address); // Opening the pipe , in which reciver is listening radio.stopListening(); // Because We are transmiting, why should we listen.
+  radio.setPALevel(RF24_PA_MAX);  // Setting Rf power to max as it will communicate in long distance. radio.openWritingPipe(address); // Opening the pipe , in which reciver is listening radio.stopListening(); // Because We are transmitting, why should we listen.
 ```

 __Initializing struct with some default value__